 The great strength of Marx's thinking has been his ability to connect culture to power and economic life in systematic ways.
 The price of this, it is generally agreed, has been an inability to theorize the autonomy of culture and a tendency, especially in his later work, to view human action in a deterministic framework.
-Under the Marxist vision the economy seems to drive both collective ideology and individual behavior with a clockwork precision.
-Marxist thought in the twentieth century massively elaborated upon the agendas he initiated whilst also attempting to move beyond a narrow mechanistic determinism.
-Efforts have been made to further explore the links between culture, class, and domination, but in ways that emphasize the centrality of the ideal as well as the material in maintaining capitalism.
-As we will see in chapter 3, the concepts of alienation and commodification have proven useful tools in this quest to think through the reciprocities between capitalism, human subjectivity, and ideological forces.
-More recently, post-Marxist critical theory has challenged the class-driven focus of traditional Marxism and argued that social divisions centered on gender, sexuality, and race are equally important.
-We explore such alternatives in chapters 7, 9, and 14.
+Under the Marxist vision, the economy seems to drive both collective ideology and individual behavior with a clockwork precision.
+Marxist thought in the twentieth century massively elaborated upon the agendas initiated by Marx, while also attempting to move beyond a narrow mechanistic determinism.
+Efforts have been made to explore further the links between culture, class, and domination, but in ways that emphasize the centrality of the ideal as well as the material in maintaining capitalism.
+As we will see in chapters 3 and 16, the concepts of alienation and commodification have proven useful tools in this quest to think through the reciprocities between capitalism, human subjectivity, and ideological forces.
+More recently, post-Marxist critical theory has challenged the classdriven focus of traditional Marxism and argued that social divisions centered on gender, sexuality, and race are equally important.
+We explore such alternatives in chapters 7, 9, 14, and 15.